Skip to content

 • Typically follows the same treatment used for acute gout attacks (see above, little evidence)

-• Treatment base on symptoms and ranges from NSAIDs (1st line) to Colchicine, HCQ, and steroids.
-Can also use anakinra in acute cases, with consult to rheumatology
+• Treatment based on symptoms ranges from NSAIDs (1st line) to colchicine, HCQ, and steroids.
+Can also use anakinra in acute cases with consult to rheumatology.

 Additional Information